 Marty has first-chaired many jury and nonjury trials in most of the Texas state courts and federal district courts; he has also handled cases in Arizona, Louisiana, Colorado, New Mexico, Florida, and Oklahoma; and he has argued many reported cases in the state and federal courts of appeals.
 As a result of the many jury trials he has handled to a jury verdict, Marty is a member of the Houston chapter of the American Board of Trial Advocates.

-Marty has regularly spoken on a variety of labor and employment topics on behalf of continuing legal education providers, he has authored several articles, and he has authored the employment law chapter of Texas Business Litigation (2015).
+Marty has regularly spoken on a variety of labor and employment topics on behalf of continuing legal education providers, he has authored several articles, and he has authored the employment law chapter of Texas Business Litigation (2014-2015).

-Marty is very active in several bar and community associations.
+Marty has been very active in several bar and community associations.
 He has served on the Board of Directors of the State Bar of Texas (1986-1990) and on the Board of Trustees of the State Bar of Texas Insurance Trust.
 Marty has served as president of the Houston Lawyers Association, as well as boards of various civic and community associations in Texas.